World-VLA-Loop: Closed-Loop Learning of Video World Model and VLA Policy: Experiments

 We conduct iterative experiments within our real-world setting.
 In the initial phase (Step 0), the SUPA dataset comprises manually collected success and near-success trajectories, alongside rollouts from the SFT OpenVLA-OFT baseline.
 For the next iteration (Step 1), the dataset is expanded to include newly generated trajectories from the RL-optimized policy produced in the previous step.
 Both world models are initialized from the ManiSkill-pretrained checkpoint, while the VLA policies for each RL stage begin from the base SFT version.
-As illustrated in Figure~\ref{fig:teaser} (b), this iterative refinement successfully boosts performance: the base SFT policy achieved only a 13.3\% success rate, which is increased by 23.4\% in the first RL stage, and eventually reached 50.0\% in the second iteration.
+As illustrated in Figure~\ref{fig:teaser} (b), this iterative refinement successfully boosts performance: the base SFT policy achieved only the success rate of 13.3\% and 26.7\%, after two RL iterations within our loop, it eventually reached 50.0\% and 53.3\% on two real-world tasks.
 These results demonstrate the overall effectiveness of our proposed closed-loop framework in enabling continuous policy and world model improvement.